opensearch-project/documentation-website/_observing-your-data/alerting/api.md

 You can create a document-level monitor with a POST request that provides the monitor details in the request body.
 At a minimum, you need to provide the following details: specify the queries or combinations by tag with the `inputs` field, a valid trigger condition, and provide the notification message in the `action` field.

-The following table shows the syntax to use for each trigger option:
+The following table shows the syntax to use for each trigger option.

 Trigger options | Definition | Syntax
 :--- | :--- : :---